ZekoTheFox/aimp-remoteapi/README.md

 -   AIMP has a track change notification via messages; create an implmentation for it

 # License

+This repository is offered under the GNU LGPLv3 License.

 See `LICENSE` for more information regarding the licensing of the code in this repository.